Baptism Preparation Meeting Scheduling: Streamline the Process

 How do I handle group baptism preparation meetings?

 Group sessions scale efficiently for 5-15 candidates, covering shared topics like baptism theology.
 Use booking tools with waitlists and capacity limits.
 PastorAgenda supports this natively, sending unified reminders.
 One client ran 10-person groups, increasing throughput 3x without extra staff.
 Coordinate with individual follow-ups for personalization.
+Be sure to incorporate interactive elements like testimony sharing and Q&A. Also, schedule group sessions in seasons when multiple candidates are ready, such as before Easter or Christmas.

 Can baptism preparation meetings be virtual?